 The legal requirements related to apprenticeship that apply to registered apprenticeship programs are contained in 29 U.S.C.
 50 and Title 29, CFR parts 29 and 30.
 Title 29, CFR part 29 contains labor standards for the registration of apprenticeship programs.
 Title 29, CFR part 30 contains equal employment opportunity in apprenticeship training.
 SWAG will ensure compliance with employer partners.

-The minimum amount of apprentices a company may have to operate an apprenticeship is 1:1 (i.e., one apprentice to one Experienced Worker).
+The minimum amount of apprentices a company may have to operate an apprenticeship is 1:1 (i.e., one apprentice to one Journey Worker).
 This ratio differs by industry sector.

 Although the goal is for each indentured apprentice to complete his/her program, apprenticeship is ‘at-will’ just as standard employment is.
 An employer may end the apprenticeship at any time during the program if minimum standards of employment are not met.
 Employers are not obligated to maintain poor performing apprentices.